Keolis: Germany

-Under the brand name Eurobahn, Keolis operated multiple regional train services in the German state of North Rhine-Westphalia, Lower Saxony and in the Netherlands.
+Keolis held a majority (60/40) stake with Rhenus in the Eurobahn joint venture at its founding in 1998.
+Under the Eurobahn brand, Keolis operated multiple regional train services in the German state of North Rhine-Westphalia, Lower Saxony and in the Netherlands.
 Eurobahn used Stadler Flirt electric multiple units and Bombardier Talent diesel cars to serve these lines.
+During December 2007, the joint venture was dissolved; at this point, Rhenus took ownership of the bus operations and two railway contracts while Keolis gained full ownership of Eurobahn and the remaining contracts.

-The business was sold to a subsidiary of the law firm Noerr, effective 31 December 2021.
+In October 2021, Keolis announced its intention to divest Eurobahn and withdraw from the German market.
+It was sold to a subsidiary of the law firm Noerr during December 2021.

 India

-In 2012, Keolis won the Operation and Maintenance contract of the Hyderabad Metro Rail project.
-This marks Keolis's foray into the Indian market.
-The "Hyderabad Metro Rail Project" is valued at 220 billion.The Keolis Hyderabad along with L&T had started metro rail operations from 27 November 2017.
+In 2012, Keolis was awarded the Operation and Maintenance contract of the Hyderabad Metro Rail project.
+This contract marked Keolis's foray into the Indian market.
+The Hyderabad Metro Rail Project is valued at 220 billion.
+Keolis Hyderabad, along with L&T, commenced metro rail operations from 27 November 2017.

 Netherlands

 Keolis's subsidiary in Netherlands is Keolis Nederland, originally named Syntus.

 In 1999, Keolis commenced operations in the Netherlands through a 33% shareholding in Syntus.
-In 2007 this was increased to 50%.
-In 2012, Keolis purchased Nederlandse Spoorwegen's 50% share, acquiring 100% control.
+During 2007, this stake was increased to 50%.
+In 2012, Keolis purchased Nederlandse Spoorwegen's 50% share in the venture, thus acquiring full control of Syntus.
 The Syntus brand was retired in October 2017 and replaced by the Keolis Nederland brand.

 Norway

-Keolis's subsidiary in Norway is Keolis Norge.
+Keolis's subsidiary in Norway was Keolis Norge.
 It was first formed in 2008 as Fjord1 Partner, a joint venture between Fjord1 Nordvestlandske (49%) and Keolis Nordic (51%).

-It has been fully owned by Keolis since 2014.
+In April 2014, Fjord1 sold their shares to Keolis; to mark this change, the company was rebranded as Keolis Norge AS.
+On 6 September 2022, DSD AS, the owner of Tide Buss announced they would buy out all shares in Keolis Norge and take over the running of all their contracts, leaving the company defunct.